openid/authzen/api/authorization-api-1_0.md

 #### Subject Identifier {#subject-identifier}
 The `id` field of a Subject MAY be any valid JSON value.
 It MAY be a string, or it MAY be a structured identifier.
 For example, it MAY follow the format specified by the `Subject Identifiers for Security Event Tokens` specification {{RFC9493}}.

-The following is a non-normative example of a subject identifier as a simple string:
+The following is a non-normative example of a Subject Identifier as a simple string:

 ~~~ json
 {